 What Do You Want from Coding?

 There is a range of avenues that you can take after you become a programmer.
 Three of the current “routes” for coders are

 - Web Development – creating and managing web sites and associated backend applications.

 - Web Design – there is no point in having a great web site that looks crap.
 We designers bring sites to life.

 - Application Development – building apps

 Finally, you need to decide the optimum learning method that best suits you.
 While there are many online sources available, you might find that you learn fastest and with better results in the classroom.

-The Code Institute classes are very intensive and hands-on, you work in small teams and you learn to code within a group, optimising your learning as well as developing an understanding of how to work within a working environment.
+Our Full-Stack Software Development programme is very intensive and hands-on, you work in small teams and you learn to code within a group, optimising your learning as well as developing an understanding of how to work within a working environment.
 We try to ensure that you are ready to take that next step into the working world.